Blake9000/Assignment_Project_Blake_bmackin2/README.md

 In A6, I added aggregations.
 Since I already created a search bar last week, it still remains.
 The aggregation shows the total logs and the number of unique log types contained within.

 A7: I migrated my static CSS to Tailwind.
 This will make further development a lot easier and help streamline my code.
 For my charts, I used both matplotlib and chart.js.
 Matplotlib is great for developing charts, but this experience really goes to show its limitations.
-Just loading the charts, there is a noticable delay before the matplotlib is generated compared to js.
+Just loading the charts, there is a noticeable delay before the matplotlib is generated compared to js.

+A8: Get and Post are both very useful tools in web app development.
+Get is a convenient way to get data from the user in a way that is easy to replicate (and bookmark) but it has shortcomings when data security is involved.
+Post solves this issue, allowing you to securely send data to the server, making it good for sensitive data.
+I use Get in my project to search my logs.
+Post is used to add new information to the DB, such as adding new servers and services.

+Function based views and class based views both do similar things when handling forms.
+Function based views are more work and can be slightly more convenient for complex tasks, while class based views are premade and only require a few variables being defined to work.
+This makes them very easy and quick to make.